xswzaqnjimko/LAPIS-SHRED/README.md

 # LAPIS-SHRED

-**LAtent Phase Inference from Short time sequences using Shallow REcurrent Decoders**
+**LAtent Phase Inference from Short time sequences using SHallow REcurrent Decoders**

 **LAPIS-SHRED** reconstructs or forecasts complete spatiotemporal dynamics from sparse sensor measurements confined to a short temporal window.
 It operates through a three-stage pipeline: